 While healers of Ayurveda, Siddha, and Unani tend to blend tulsi with other plants in herbal preparations, most Indian families consume it traditionally as a tea, made with fresh leaves from their gardens.
-We’ve tapped into that traditional use with our new Tulsi with Ginger tea.
-With the addition of ginger’s digestive and warming benefits,* we believe this gentle blend to be a real blessing.
+We’ve tapped into that traditional use with our Organic Tulsi with Ginger tea.
+With the addition of ginger’s digestive and warming benefits, we believe this gentle blend to be a real blessing.

 Tulsi and its Sacred Uses

-Tulsi as an Adaptogen
+Tulsi as an Aromatic Nervine

 With stress so prominently linked to health these days, making tulsi a part of your wellness regime can equip your body with the balance it needs to endure.
-Ours is some of the finest pharmacopoeial-grade tulsi available.
-If you haven’t yet tried our Tulsi with Ginger tea, we encourage you to order here or use our store locator to find out where it’s sold near you.
+Ours is some of the finest medicinal-grade tulsi available.
+If you haven’t yet tried our Organic Tulsi with Ginger tea, we encourage you to order here or use our store locator to find out where it’s sold near you.